 Introduction to Google Tag Manager Server-side Tagging

-When the public beta of server-side Google Tag Manager (SGTM) was launched on August 12, 2020, the audience split into several groups.
-Some people were cheering and shouting “THIS IS HUUUUGE” while others were a little confused asking “I not sure I understand this.
-Is it good for marketers?”.
-And this is totally understandable.
-The topic is not an easy one to grasp.
-Especially, if you are coming from a non-technical background.
+When Google launched the public beta of server-side Google Tag Manager (SGTM) on August 12, 2020, the audience split into several groups.
+Some people were cheering and shouting, “THIS IS HUUUUGE” while others were confused and asked, “Do we really need it”.
+This is understandable because server-side tagging is not an easy topic.

-That’s why the goal of this blog post is not to give you the “ultimate definitive” guide into how to work with Google Tag Manager server-side tagging.
-Instead, I wanted to provide an introduction for beginners (in the server-side) and those who have no idea why this might be useful at all.
+That’s why the goal of this blog post is not to give you the “ultimate definitive” guide to how to work with Google Tag Manager server-side tagging.
+Instead, I wanted to provide an introduction for beginners (on the server side) and those who have no idea why this might be useful.

-If your clients ask whether they need to adopt server-side tagging, hopefully, you will be able to answer that question after reading my guide and/or watching the video.
+If your clients ask whether they need to adopt server-side tagging, you would be better able to answer their questions after reading my guide and/ or watching the video.

 Table of Contents

-- The usual way how GTM was used
+- The usual way how GTM is used

 - The server-side way

 - Benefits of server-side tagging